Marital And Prenuptial Agreements

 Virginia Laws & Procedures on Prenuptial Agreements

 Understanding local statutes is essential when considering a prenuptial agreement.
 In Virginia, prenuptial agreements are governed by the Premarital Agreement Act, which outlines the enforceability standards and requirements.
 This includes provisions about the voluntary nature of the agreement and the necessity for full disclosure of assets by both parties.
-At Wexell Milman, we ensure that your agreement complies with these regulations, facilitating its validity in Fairfax courts.
+At Wexell Milman, we help ensure that your agreement complies with these regulations, supporting its validity in Fairfax courts.

 What Does a Prenuptial Agreement Cover?